 Kuranda is 25 kilometres north-west of Cairns in Far North Queensland.
 Surrounded by world heritage rainforest, there are many nature-based activities, including the Skyrail rainforest cableway.
 The main attraction is the famous Kuranda Markets and there is also a variety of cafes, coffee shops and restaurants.

-We stay in the self-contained Catbird cottage which is private and tucked away in the rainforest which is great value at $160 Australia Dollars/Night.
+We stay in the self-contained Catbird cottage which is private and tucked away in the rainforest and great value at $125 ($160 with breakfast) Australia Dollars/Night.

-Twin and single rooms including a scrumptious tropical breakfast $90- $160 Australia Dollars/Night.
+Twin and single rooms including a tropical breakfast $90- $160 Australia Dollars/Night.

 If you stay in these rooms, you may be lucky enough to find the cassowaries looking into your window!